vaishnavikotamkar-sys/iot_2026/README.md

 # 📌 Project Overview

-This project demonstrates the implementation of an Artificial Neural Network (ANN) using Python and Jupyter Notebook.
-The primary objective is to build a predictive machine learning model capable of learning patterns from the provided dataset and producing accurate predictions.
+This project demonstrates the implementation of a **Linear Regression** model using Python and Jupyter Notebook.
+The primary objective is to predict house prices based on various housing features such as bedrooms, bathrooms, square footage, floors, and other property characteristics.

-The project follows the complete machine learning pipeline, including data preprocessing, feature engineering, model building, training, evaluation, and prediction.
+The project follows a complete machine learning workflow, including data loading, data preprocessing, exploratory data analysis (EDA), feature selection, model training, prediction, and performance evaluation.

-The implementation is intended for educational purposes and demonstrates how deep learning techniques can solve real-world prediction problems using structured datasets.
+This project is developed for educational purposes and provides a practical understanding of how Linear Regression can be applied to solve real-world house price prediction problems using structured datasets.

 ---

 # 🎯 Project Objectives

-- Understand Artificial Neural Networks.
+- Understand the fundamentals of Linear Regression.
-- Implement an ANN using Python.
+- Implement a Linear Regression model using Python.
-- Perform data preprocessing.
+- Perform data preprocessing and data cleaning.
-- Train a neural network model.
+- Explore the dataset using Exploratory Data Analysis (EDA).
+- Train the machine learning model on housing data.
-- Evaluate model performance.
+- Evaluate the model using performance metrics.
-- Generate predictions using trained data.
+- Predict house prices using the trained model.
 - Demonstrate an end-to-end machine learning workflow.
 ---
 # 🛠 Technologies Used

 - Python
 - Jupyter Notebook
 - NumPy
 - Pandas
-- TensorFlow / Keras
 - Matplotlib
+- Seaborn
 - Scikit-learn
 ---

 # 🏗 Project Architecture